 |Saturday, December 24, 2022||Christmas Eve|

 Factoring in pay for the 13th month, which is often prorated over the year, the Slovakian minimum wage is evens out to 623 Euros per month.

 We can help you get a new employee started in Slovakia fast.
-The minimum onboarding time we need is only three days.
+The minimum onboarding time we need is only 20 working days.